Cosamentale/TemporalSpace_Documentation/Mouvement Recording.md

 This system is designed to capture real-time information on the movement of people in the interactive space, for use later in the experience.
 However, to make it easier to test and generate content in advance, a version capturing the same data in relation to a video has been implemented.

-below is an example video of the system:
+below is an example video of the system (mocap with PosNet):

 https://github.com/Cosamentale/TemporalSpace_Documentation/assets/43936968/00593fda-fde7-4d97-b9a9-c7c8fc1c6246